dmilashinovic/dfemtoolz/readme.txt

 Hello and thank you for your interest in dfemtoolz

-In this package user can find the C++ source code and set of examples of dfemtoolz (aka danko's finite element toolz) software written by Danko Milasinovic.
+In this package user can find the C++ source code and set of examples of dfemtoolz software written by Danko Milasinovic.

 This package includes (in short words):